Huihao-Xing/House-Prices---Advanced-Regression-Techniques/README.md

 CODE FILES:
 List all files used in this R Project

-Ipynb:
+ipynb: Housing_prediction.ipynb

 DATA FILES:
-csv files:
+csv files: test.csv; train.csv
 External datasets imported into R for the project are listed here.

 OUTPUT FILES:
 Output files such as documents, images, or tabular output are listed here.

-documents: Taxi_report.docx
+documents: Housing prediction report.docx

 Images: